Nowa Huta Tour

 And for those who prefer comfort over travelling in style, you can book a trip in a regular modern car too – we strive for maximum satisfaction and will tailor the tour to your needs and wishes.

-Manufactured in Poland in 1972-2000, a classic model commonly nicknamed “Maluch” – which literally means “Small One” or “Toddler”, with the engine output of 24 horsepower (almost 18 KWh); a number which was not impressive even at the time 😉 Popular since it came out – as Tom Hanks himself can attest – it’s practically a cultural icon.
+Manufactured in Poland in 1972-2000, a classic model commonly nicknamed “Maluch” – which literally means “Small One” or “Toddler”, with the engine output of 24 horsepower (almost 18 KWh).
+Popular since it came out – as Tom Hanks himself can attest – it’s practically a cultural icon.
 You think 3 passangers couldn’t fit?
 Find out for yourself!

 Manufactured in the Soviet Union in 1970-1988.
 Otherwise known as Waz 2101, also commonly nicknamed “Kopeyka” (meaning “penny” in Russian), it was the first model in a series of a Soviet passenger cars, based on italian model of Fiat 124.
 Lada quickly became a real hit in the USSR.
 Recommended passanger number is 3-4 people.